Introduction

 Pattern P5 was the most specific for transgender tissue.
 This pattern, although including a variety of biological processes, points to inflammation and fibrosis, in line with what is observed histologically.
 Noteworthy, Leydig and PTMCs in the testes of trans women display altered transcriptomes not related to rejuvenation (Guo et al., 2020), which may point to potential malignant alterations due to GAHT and to the important role of testosterone in keeping these cells healthy after maturation.
 Although a recent report shows no increased risk of testicular cancer in GAHT patients (de Nie et al., 2022), several other reports point to a tight correlation between elevated levels of estrogen and germ or Leydig cell cancers (Huseby, 1980; Bouskine et al., 2008; Chandhoke, Shayegan and Hotte, 2018; Fénichel and Chevalier, 2019).
 In another recent report, routine pathology examination following orchidectomy was advised even though malignant findings were rare (Bonapace-Potvin et al., 2022).
 Also interesting to note, the GO term “response to estrogen” (8 genes, adjusted p-value < 1.55e-2) is part of P5, showing that alterations at the testis level result from a combination of estrogen and anti-androgen therapy, and not solely from testosterone suppression.

-A common shortcoming in testis biology and male fertility research, testis toxicology and endocrine disruption testing is the lack of human testicular tissue, particularly tissue from prepubertal and peripubertal boys.
-However, our findings indicate that transgender testicular tissue may be a valuable alternative for prepubertal and peripubertal tissue.
+A common shortcoming in testis biology and male fertility research, testis toxicology, and endocrine disruption testing is the lack of human testicular tissue, particularly from prepubertal and peripubertal boys.
+Our findings suggest that transgender testicular tissue which expresses AMH, AR, CYP11a1, INSL3 and ACTA2, contains spermatogonia, and exhibits minimal tubular hyalinization, may serve as a valuable alternative for this.
+Moreover, a recent study showed that testicular cells from GAHT-treated trans women can preserve their function, and that spermatogenesis can be successfully restored (de Nie et al., 2023).
 The great advantage of using trans women’s testicular tissue is that it is abundant since it is treated as medical waste material.
 This advantage has particular interest for the testing of compounds, whether it be drugs or environmental toxicants, as this application always requires large amounts of samples.
 In fact, the use of digested trans women’s testicular tissue for the testing of compounds in vitro has been described in the literature (Mincheva et al., 2020).

 While this study provides valuable insights, it is essential to recognize its limitations.
 The first limitation is that the hormone levels were measured during the last visit before SRS rather than on the day of surgery, and not considering the time of last administration and blood draw, explaining suboptimal E2 serum levels in many participants.
 Nevertheless, this approach offers insight into the hormonal status throughout treatment, rather than two weeks post-GAHT cessation.
 It is however important to mention that, despite the recommended follow-up interval of 6-12 months (Hembree et al., 2017), hormone measurements for four participants dated back more than a year before the surgery.
 Moreover, for eight participants, only hormone measurements from less than one year after the initiation of treatment were available.
 Another limitation of this study is the lack of information regarding the testicular function of the participants before the start of the hormonal treatment.
 It is possible that certain transgender-specific factors such as tucking, wearing tight underwear, and having a low masturbation frequency might have negatively impacted their testicular health (de Nie et al., 2020).
 Nevertheless, all trans women in this study showed normal serum T values before initiating GAHT.
 Finally, it was challenging to draw strong conclusions from the regression analysis within the current cohort, and the available predictors are deemed inadequate for making predictions at an individual participant level.
 On the other hand, this study features a large cohort of 106 trans women who were subjected to a consistent hormone regimen involving both estrogens and a fixed dose of CPA, ensuring robust statistical analyses and reliable outcomes.
 Since in ENIGI the practice has changed over the recent years towards reduction in prescribed daily CPA dosage (Kuijpers et al., 2021) or abandoning CPA altogether in favor of GnRH analogues as anti-androgen treatment, a re-evaluation in this more recent cohort is advisable.

 In summary, our findings show that trans women undergoing GAHT with E2 and CPA exhibit a partially rejuvenated spermatogonial stem cell niche.
 In the tubular wall, PTMCs continue to express ACTA2 although in a disturbed pattern, likely due to fibrotic processes.
 Additionally, there is evidence of a regressed seminiferous epithelium and a collapsing lumen.
 Sertoli cells have partially dedifferentiated (expression of both AMH and AR) and resemble those of peripubertal boys.
 Leydig cells also show a distribution similar to that of peripubertal tissue and a decreased INSL3 expression.
-The transcriptomic profiles of transgender and control testicular tissue reveal ongoing inflammation but also confirm the microscopy findings that point to the partial rejuvenation of the spermatogonial stem cell niche in transgender testicular tissue.
+The transcriptomic profiles of transgender and control testicular tissue reveal ongoing inflammation but also confirm the microscopy findings that point to a loss of mature characteristics - a partial rejuvenation - of the spermatogonial stem cell niche in transgender testicular tissue.
 Hence, testicular tissue from trans women holds the potential to be used as a surrogate for (pre)pubertal tissue in in vitro applications.

 Acknowledgements